Noah Awuku: Club career

 Awuku made his professional debut for Holstein Kiel in the 2.
 Bundesliga on 20 October 2018, coming on as a substitute in the 89th minute for Masaya Okugawa in the 1–1 home draw against 1.
 FC Köln.

 On 2 September 2019, Chemnitzer FC announced the signing of Awuku on a season-long deal.

+On 25 June 2023, Awuku moved to Eintracht Norderstedt in Regionalliga Nord.